 Ginger Scallion Sauce

-- ¼ cup chicken fat and skin, (chop into small pieces)
+- ¼ cup chicken fat and skin, (chop into small pieces) from step #1

 - 2 tablespoons sesame oil